Deciding to Outsource development?

 - The ability to take advantage of a third party’s professional services.
 For example, a company that practice Java coding is looking for a C# team or a Python team for a specific component- or need vast experience in QA Automation which is not easy to develop and maintain inside the company.

 - The capability to scale up or down.
 Most high-tech companies treat their talent as the company’s most important asset.
 Great engineers are the heart that keeps the company IP.
 They’re the talent who keep the knowledge that enables the company to move forward quickly.
 Companies are trying to avoid losing engineers and cases where customer requirements are decreasing, which may lead to fire people and to a bad atmosphere.
 This works the same for financial issues, something that happens to many companies during their long ride.
 The ability to scale down to reduce spending is a critical component.

-- Companies also choose to outsource development to focus on their core business processes, and outsource the projects which are out of the company’s roadmap or time consuming.
-Ask any CEO, focus is everything.
+- Companies also choose to outsource development to focus on their core business processes and outsource the projects which are out of the company’s roadmap or time-consuming.
+Ask any CEO, the focus is everything.
 If the core product API is well defined and a 3rd party can work closely with your team to build specific customers solutions upon it, (solutions that are not relevant to other customer and to the core product) a 3rd party that might expert on working with your customers can be a great solution.